aytuncilhan/BugcrowdAnalysis/README.md

 The “Program Details” are stored under a div with class name “bounty-content”.
 The details of the search and filter algortihms can be found in comment blocks in the code.
 But to summarize, below is the overall procedure
 1. for each program, using [the CSV file obtained in Step 1](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/master/bugcrowd_Programs.csv), the text including program details is retrieved using `ProgramDetails = soup.find_all('div', {'class': 'bounty-content'})`
-2. Then, the text is cleaned to be in compliance with the search algorithms (e.g. $1.5k is converted to $1500, or `'min&quot;:null&quot;max&quot;:null'` tags are removed since they are not rendered and can result in false positives).
+2. Then, the text is cleaned to be in compliance with the search algorithms (e.g. $1.5k is converted to $1500)
+* _Example case:_
+> `'min&quot;: ` tag occurs right before a local min (and possibly global min) bounty amount.
+Respectively, `"min&quot;:null"` occurence is rendered as $0.
+> But `'min&quot;:null&quot;max&quot;:null'` occurences are *not renedered* and only appear in HTML.
+> If not removed, this will cause a false positive since the search algortihm will think it is a 0$ but in reality, it is not even rendered.

 3. The search algorithm parses through the _cleaned text_ using regular expressions (searching for specific tags e.g. `tag1_numsMax = re.findall(r"max&quot;:(.*?)[^\d]", searchText)`) and other list operations to find dollar amounts while ruling out false positive cases and false negative cases.

 4. Results are stored in [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in Step 4.

 ## Step 4: Results